seng438-winter-2022/seng438-a4-hnschaefer/Assignment4-ReportTemplate.md

 Some GUI elements are not measured/captured, i.e. load times

 # How the team work/effort was divided and managed
+Initially we planned to divide up the work on the equally, however it became more of a group effort, with members contributing where they could, when they could.
+Due to lab issues and timing issues, we had to adjust our approach.
+Therefore as we moved through the lab, some members had larger commitments in certain areas and other areas were tackled by the remaining members.

 # Difficulties encountered, challenges overcome, and lessons learned